elgc/elgc_portfolio/README.md

 [Binary logistic regression](https://github.com/elgc/Other-Classifiers/blob/main/Logistic%20Regression-Sonar%20Data.ipynb)

-- **Objective:** Provide better performance than human inspectors in the detection of submarine mines.
+**Objective:** Provide better performance than human inspectors in the detection of submarine mines.
 - **Baseline:** Three trained human subjects detected **88% to 97%** of the mines.
 However, they may have been using information from the raw sonar signal that is not preserved in the processed data sets presented here.
-- **Output:** One of the models detected **98.1%** of the mines at higher speed and lower cost.
+**Output:** One of the models detected **98.1%** of the mines at higher speed and lower cost.

 ![](/Images/Table.png)
 ---
 ### 4. [Overland Move Planning for Intermodal Logistics with Order Uncertainty](https://github.com/elgc/Portfolio/blob/main/iie-presentation.pdf)
-**(Operations Research, Logistics)**
+**(Topics: Operations Research, Logistics)**

+**Situation:** as part of the selection process for an ERP system in transportation of cargo, a team of engineers from academia and industry was tasked to estimate the feasibility of a model to eliminate the transportation of empty containers under conditions of uncertainty.

-- **Objective:** Describing the mathematical model and systems architecture to minimize the transportation of empty containers for a logistics company.
+**Objective:** Describing the mathematical model and systems architecture to minimize the transportation of empty containers for a logistics company.
-- Presented at ISERC 2013, Puerto Rico.
+- Paper presented at ISERC 2013, Puerto Rico.

-- **Output:** Proof of concept for future selection of best commercial solution.
+**Output:** Proof of concept for future selection of best commercial solution.
 - This proof of concept was developed with faculty and PhD students from the University of Florida.

 ![](/Images/OR1.png)
 ---
 ### 5. [Operating profit maximization for Ship Assist & Escort](https://github.com/elgc/Portfolio/blob/main/Profit%20maximization%20project%20for%20Ship%20Assist.pdf)

-**(Marketing/Sales, Mix Modeling and Optimization, Simulation, Random Forest Regression, Maritime)**
+**(Topics: Marketing/Sales, Mix Modeling and Optimization, Simulation, Random Forest Regression, Maritime ship assist)**

+**Situation:** Create a model to optimize the portfolio of clients under contract to maximize operating profits for a ship assist operation.

-- **Objective:** Increase the operating profit of a Ship Assist & Escort company in the West coast.
+**Objective:** Increase the operating profit of a Ship Assist & Escort company in the West coast.
 - Presented at the 2020 Lean & Six Sigma World Conference.

-- **Output:** Portfolio Mix with a positive shift of 11 percent in operating margin.
+**Output:** Portfolio Mix with a positive shift of 11 percent in operating margin.
 - This project was jointly developed with one heck of a good industrial engineer: Mr. Rami Mouad.

 ![](/Images/Tug.png)
 ---
 ### 6. [Forecasting Health Insurance Costs](https://github.com/elgc/Insurance-costs-predictor)
-**(Data Science, Health Insurance)***
+**(Topics: Machine learning, Health Insurance)***

+**Situation:** Different regression models and techniques are used to estimate health insurance costs in a generic data set.

-- **Objective:** Develop a simple model to estimate the cost of health insurance as a function of variables considered under control of the individual.
+**Objective:** Develop a simple but robust model to estimate the cost of health insurance as a function of variables considered under control of the individual.

+**Tasks:** Different approaches were evaluated and are in the repository: Multiple Linear Regression, Random Forests, Boosting (CatBoost), Hyperparameter Optimization (random search, grid search), and Polynomial Regression.

-- **Output:** Two models: A Random Forest Tree model with Hyperparameter Optimization using random search and a Random Forest with Boosting (CatBoost) with grid search provided the best predictability with **R2=0.87** on test data.
+**Output:** Two models: A Random Forest Tree with Hyperparameter Optimization using random search and a Random Forest with Boosting (CatBoost) with grid search provided the best predictability with **R2=0.87** on test data.
-- Different approaches were evaluated and are in the repository: Multiple Linear Regression, Random Forests, Boosting (CatBoost), Hyperparameter Optimization (random search, grid search) Polynomial Regression.

 ![](/Images/SHAP.png)
 ---